kevbook/Base-Node.js-App/README.md

 ***

 #### HTTPS Certs
-**Http server** certificates and keys are located in the `keys` directory.
+**Http server** certificates and keys are located in the `config/keys` directory.
 New certificates can be created for dev purposes:

 	openssl genrsa -out localhost.key 1024